“As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”

 We exercise our gift in grace because we received our gift by grace.

 God does not want us to be ambivalent about the gifts he gives us.
 In fact, he warns us not to neglect our gifts:

 1 Ti 4:14, “Do not neglect the gift that is in you, which was given to you by prophecy with the laying on of the hands of the eldership.”

 Some of us may not feel gifted, but God has gifted us.
 We may not have a public gift or a sensational gift, but we have a gift.
 Paul tells us to activate our latent gifts.
-Our gift will not function without animating them.
-To discover what our gift is, we must read the label on the gift to see if God addresses the gift to us.
+Our gifts will not function without animating them.
+To discover our gift, we must read the label on the gift to see if God addresses the gift to us.

 2 Ti 1:6, “Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.”